Diyckstra/terraform-provider-deyckstra/website/docs/d/network_interface.md

 Additionally, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the network interface.
 * `association` - The association information for an Elastic IP address (IPv4) associated with the network interface.
-See supported fields below.
+  The structure of this block is [described below](#association).
 * `availability_zone` - The availability zone.
 * `description` - Description of the network interface.
 * `mac_address` - The MAC address.